jarelllama/Scam-Blocklist/README.md

 # Jarelllama's Scam Blocklist

 Blocklist for newly created scam site domains automatically retrieved daily using Google Search API, automated detection, and other public sources.
-Automated retrieval is done at 00:00 UTC.
+Automated retrieval is done at 10:00 AM UTC.

 This blocklist is meant to be an alternative to blocking all newly registered domains (NRDs) seeing how many, but not all, NRDs are malicious.
 To reach this goal, a variety of sources are integrated to aid in the detection and recording of new malicious domains within a short timespan of their registration date.